Saturday, November 07, 2009

 Valerie Casey

 Valerie Casey works with start-ups, governments, and companies all over the world on challenges ranging from creating new products and services, to transforming organizational processes and behaviors.
 Fast Company writes, "Valerie Casey is rallying the creative community to her version of a Kyoto treaty for designers -- and her peers are signing on in droves."
 She is listed as one of Time magazine's Heroes of the Environment.
-(The image of Valery Casey is at Time magazine, attributed to BRIAN SMALE.)
+(The image of Valerie Casey is by the amazing BRIAN SMALE.
+Please visit his site now.)

 Wednesday, September 30, 2009